 The Department of Economic Development has a number of mandatory and voluntary codes of practice which recommend minimum standards and practices for keeping wildlife.
 Mandatory codes of practice include:

 - Code of Practice for the keeping of amphibians in captivity

 - Code of Practice for the housing of caged birds

 - Code of Practice for the welfare of animals: private keeping of reptiles

-Further information can be found on the Bureau of Animal Welfare webpages or by calling 136 186
+Further information can be found on the Department of Economic Development webpages or by calling (03) 9208 3333.

 Any wildlife being held under a private wildlife licence must remain at the premises specified in the licence, unless going to or returning from a veterinarian, or subject to a legal trade.
 The only exception to this is a dingo licence, where the holder may possess dingoes at other sites for the purposes of exercising, obedience training, non-commercial education or display at a canine show.
 Only one address can be specified on a licence.

 There are four key record keeping requirements required as condition of a wildlife licence:

 - Informing DELW of any changes in your personal details that are recorded on your licence (including name, contact details and address).
 If the details are incorrect, please complete and return the Licence Amendment Form below.
 An amended licence will be posted to you.
 You must notify DEPI within 10 business days of any changes.

 - Maintaining accurate and complete records of wildlife transactions.
 When you receive your licence, you will also receive a Record Book.
 All wildlife transactions must be recorded in your Record Book.